 A year later, the festival returned and rebranded as the Plaza Classic Film Festival with renewed interest in the region and throughout the country.

 Today the Plaza Classic Film Festival has become the world’s only largest classic film festival, with an attendance of 40,000 people a year.

 Throughout the years, the festival has drawn in a shining array of celebrity guests, including Al Pacino, El Paso native Debbie Reynolds, Rita Moreno, Richard Dreyfuss, Eva Marie Saint, Kathleen Turner, Sam Elliott, Katharine Ross, Bruce Dern, Ali MacGraw, Tippi Hedren, Shirley Jones, Robert Wagner, Cindy Williams, animators Don Bluth (another El Paso native) and Gary Goldman, Peter Bogdanovich, Kathleen Quinlan, Louise Fletcher, Michael York, Nancy Olson, Candy Clark, Elsa Cardenas, and Margaret O’Brien.

-Over 480,000 people from all walks of life have attended the festival in the last 13 years, making an economic impact of $1.5 million annually.
+Over 500,000 people from all walks of life have attended the festival over the years, making an economic impact of $1.5 million annually.

-Now on its 14th season, the Plaza Classic Film Festival continues to hold the title as the largest classic film festival of its kind, taking over the Plaza Theatre for 2 weeks a year with outdoor movies and concerts and has become a major showcase for regional filmmakers through its Local Flavor series.
+Now on its 15th season, the Plaza Classic Film Festival continues to hold the title of the largest classic film festival of its kind, taking over the Plaza Theatre for 2 weeks a year with outdoor movies and concerts and has become a major showcase for regional filmmakers through its Local Flavor series as well.

-The fact that El Paso is home to the largest classic film festival of its kind in the world is pretty astonishing, giving us another reason to be proud of what our city can accomplish and reason enough for us to go out and support year after year.
+The fact that El Paso is home to the largest classic film festival of its kind in the world is pretty astonishing, giving us another reason to be proud of what our city can accomplish and reason enough for us to go out and support every year.

 A Brief History Of The Plaza Theatre: